 New hire support

 The base price for Gusto is $39 per month, plus $6 per month, per employee or contractor.
 Gusto doesn’t offer an edition with more limited features.
 The most you’ll pay is $2,268 annually for 25 employees if you sign up for the Core plan.

 $149 + $12/employee per month

-Core + Time management, onboarding & employee engagement tools
+Core + Time management, onboarding and employee engagement tools

-Complete +HR Pro advising & resources, templates, training & dedicated support team
+Complete + HR Pro advising and resources, templates, training and dedicated support team

 - Unlimited pay runs: Run payroll as many times as you want at no extra cost for both employees and contractors.
 This differs from providers like Inova and ADP that base their costs on the number of times you run payroll within the month.

 - Payment options: Manual check, two-day direct deposit; payroll available on-demand or as employees earn it (Cashout feature).

 - Self-service: New hires can e-sign and e-file their tax docs and retrieve them when needed; W4 forms are available within the system.